jrcs3/parse.project.assets/README.md

 Analizes Top-Level NuGet packages.
 At work we want to avoid including NuGet packages as top-level packages where the same version is referenced from another top-level package.
 We don't like to do that because it makes it harder to upgrade packages.
-This tool is to help me discover such packages.
+This tool is to help me discover such packages.F

 ```bash
 C:\FilesToParse>parse.project.assets.toplevel -f C:\repo\myprogram\obj\